 New Years Resolutions!
 Where are they?
 Come on share them, don’t be shy.
-This is the time when everyone decides to finally hit the gym, make better decisions, go back to school and get a degree or *insert whatever sounds good here*.
+This is the time when everyone decides to finally hit the gym, make better decisions, go back to school and get a degree, or *insert whatever sounds good here*.

-For other’s, they just want to fit in with everyone else.
+For others, they just want to fit in with everyone else.
 They set goals, and well, that’s where it ends.
 Then a year passes and they wonder why things aren’t going in their favor.
 Why they’re still in the same place they were five years ago.
 Don’t be that person this year, set some goals, outline an action plan and get some stuff done!

-Here’s what i’ll be working on
+Here’s what I’ll be working on

 Concentrate On Building Albums

-In 2013 my focus was on creating a large quantity of tracks.
+In 2013 my focus was on creating a large number of tracks.
 I just wanted to pump out a lot of material.
 I felt if I shot for a high number (like 1000) it would keep me active.
 It didn’t matter how simple the tracks were, the fact that I was actively doing something made it worth it.

 So, I did the whole 1000 track deal – 1000 tracks 365 days.
 Now, what I didn’t think about was thoroughly categorizing the material.
 I mean, I did to some extent as far as genre and shows where I felt the music would fit, but I could have done a better job.
-Most of it doesn’t even have meta data for crying out a loud.
+Most of it doesn’t even have metadata for crying out aloud.

-After speaking with different editors and supervisors I found that they have albums full of “go to” material.
+After speaking with different editors and supervisors I found that they have albums full of “go-to” material.
 So my new aim is to take all my tracks and categorize them into albums that can be easily rifled through.

 Record More Sounds

 I need more source material.
-I find myself having to record from scratch damn near every-time I start a new project.
-I should be at a point where I can rifle through sounds, layer and add a few tweaks and be done.
+I find myself having to record from scratch damn near every time I start a new project.
+I should be at a point where I can rifle through sounds, layer and add a few tweaks, and be done.

 At least, that’s where I’d like to be.
 It’s a lot of work scheduling time to record sources I don’t have access to, recording them, editing, and then organizing them.
-I love it, but it’s very time consuming.
+I love it, but it’s very time-consuming.

-I’m thinking 50 new recordings a month → edited, cleaned and filed should get me on the right path.
+I’m thinking 50 new recordings a month → edited, cleaned, and filed should get me on the right path.
 This will shave hours of time off each project allowing me to complete them much faster than I currently am.

 Weight Loss & Fitness

 Don’t worry I’m not trying to get all “weight loss fitness buff” on anyone, but It’s something that needs to happen.
 I need better eating habits.
-I’ve notice a significant weight increase this year.
+I’ve noticed a significant weight increase this year.
 Lack of exercise, bad dieting choices → I’m seeing a difference.
 Oh, and a good friend of mine told me I’m getting fat… that’s always nice to hear.

 The goal is to lose 40lbs and tone up